MarlinFirmware/Configurations/config/examples/Tronxy/X5SA/HOWTO-INSTALL.md

 ...
 #define Z_MAX_POS 400
 ```
-### 3. Check your drivers.
+## 3. Step Drivers.

 Some PRO have TMC drivers.
-The non pro have generic A4988 ones:
+The non pro have generic A4988 ones.

-Non-Pro:
+Non-Pro (without TMC Drivers):
 ```cpp
 /**
  * Stepper Drivers